 The boat ramp at Bowan Bay is no longer available for launching any boat that requires a trailer to launch.
 Kayakers can still hand launch any kayak.
 Additionally, there is no longer any boat trailer parking available at Bowman Bay and parallel parking will not be allowed.

-Effective March 1, a Discover Pass is required for day-use parking in all areas of Fort Worden Historical State Park, to include the upper campus.
+A Discover Pass is required for day-use parking in all areas of Fort Worden Historical State Park, to include the upper campus.
 A Discover Pass can be purchased at the Fort Worden Park office, at the self-serve kiosk at the beach and at a new self-serve station being installed near the park's the main entrance.
 Learn about more ways to buy a Discover Pass here.

 For vehicle access from Recreation drive into Fish and Wildlife Lands, please use the green dot system out of the Whiskey Dick wildlife unit.
 WDFW Map.
 WDFW Contact Info.
 Equestrian, foot, and bicycle access is allowed.